 Enterprises that capitalize on BPO to gain global competitiveness must make English proficiency of workers a major consideration when outsourcing.
 It is important that their offshore workers are able to communicate effectively with their clients and get necessary results from them.

-Outsourcing buyers who are considering Philippines as their BPO destination need not worry about this, because 72% of the population is English proficient.
+Outsourcing buyers who are considering the Philippines as their contact center outsourcing destination need not worry about this, because 72% of the population is English proficient.
 The Philippines, being home to the 3rd largest English-speaking country in the world, is regarded as the best choice for BPO, particularly for service areas like call centers.
 In fact, Gartner characterizes the Philippines’ English proficiency as “world class”, primarily due to the ability of the Filipinos to adopt accents and nomenclature, as well as understand American idiomatic expressions and usage.
 In addition, their verbal skills are clearer and more understandable to the U.S. buyers than other competitive English-speaking country destinations.

 Highly Educated and Skilled Workforce